 Hashtags are one of the most commonly queried elements of social media marketing.
-Originally intended for purposes of Twitter, they were a way to filter and sort through the massiveness of messages.
+Originally intended for purposes of Twitter, they represented a way to filter and sort through the massive amount of messages.

 The idea was to filter discussions efficiently – you’d be able to see all tweets from people on that topic.

-Later on, hashtags were introduced to Facebook and people started using them vastly.
-Some people think tagging every word will help, because it’ll mean your content will show up in more conversations, but that’s a flawed theory.
-In order to maximize the performance of hashtags, you need to conduct research in order to develop an understanding of which tags are most relevant to your business.
+Later on, hashtags were introduced to Facebook and people started using them freely.
+Some people think tagging every word is effective because it’ll mean your content will show up in more conversations, but that’s a flawed theory.
+In order to maximize the performance of hashtags, you need to conduct research to develop an understanding of which tags are most relevant to your business.

-But before we get onto that, let’s see how hashtags actually work.
+But before we get into that, let’s see how hashtags actually work.

 • Click on the hashtag to get redirected to its feed.
 You can also click on hashtags that originate on other services, such as Instagram.

 • Every hashtag on Facebook has its own unique URL.